Covid-19: what a market crash feels like

 When I was in my twenties, I was in a car crash.
 Fortunately I wasn't driving, but sitting in the back, obediently wearing my safety belt (about a month or two after the new legislation requiring belts at the back came in).
 Even though we were moving at less than 60km/h when hitting a stationary car, the impact was absolutely shocking.
 I remember everybody's glasses were flung off their faces and onto the dashboard.
 It's something I never want to experience again.

 Long-term investors don't have the luxury of a bubble-wrapped journey right up to the final destination, though.
 If you want to beat inflation and grow your wealth, some exposure to volatile markets is necessary.
 And with that comes The Crash.
-Exactly like the one we're in right now.
+Exactly like the market crash we're in right now.

 There have been talks about a global recession for a while now.
 Part of it is just the natural business cycle.
 Part of it is countries acting more and more in self-interest, of which the trade war between the US and China is an example.
 Brexit is another.
 International trade agreements that have been in place for years have started falling apart.
-Then a highly infectious disease called Covid-19 or coronavirus broke out and was soon classified a pandemic by the WHO.
+Then a highly infectious disease called Covid-19 or coronavirus broke out and was soon declared a pandemic.
 Add to that an oil price war between Saudi and Russia, and the pressure became to much.
-Financial markets cracked.
+Global lockdowns started and financial markets cracked.
+We are officially now in the Covid-19 crisis.

 Pretty bad.
 By Monday, 16 March, we experienced the second Black Monday in a row.
 And then markets continued to fall.
 Stock markets last fell this deeply in 1987.
-It's definitely the worst I've seen in my 26-year career in financial services.
-The JSE has lost about a third of its value since the start of this crisis.
+It's definitely the worst market crash I've seen in my 26-year career in financial services.
+The JSE has lost about a third of its value since the start of the Covid-19 crisis.

 How long will it take to recover?

 I don't know.
 Nobody knows.
 And don't believe anybody who claims they do.
-But we do have data on how long the stock market took to return to pre-crash levels for other crises.
+But we do have data on how long the stock market took to return to pre-crash levels for previous market crashes.
 Let's look at the Dow Jones, the 30 company leaders in their respective industies, for example (source: Forbes and Bloomberg).

 |Pre-Crisis Peak to bottom